 But what if we could harness the strength and power of that fiercely protective mind, and use it to work for us instead of against us?
 Mindfulness works to build and strengthen a brain against anxiety, but there are aspects of mindfulness that can be used in the midst of anxiety to find calm.
 With practice, they can be called on at will to turn down the volume on anxious thoughts and feelings.

 Changing your mindset involves small, repeated steps.
 Each step builds on the one before it, and this takes time.
 That’s okay though – there’s no hurry.
-Remember, your mind has been doing what it’s doing for a while, and it will take a while to unlearn its habits.
-But the anxiety will disappear in time, and you will feel better for it.
+Remember, your mind has been doing what it’s doing for a lifetime, and it will take time to unlearn its habits.
+But the anxiety will fade in time, and you will feel better for it.